2jw6152/scanQ/README.md

 recognized text is shown in a dialog so you can verify that OCR succeeded.
 After a question is detected the recognized region is highlighted on the preview.
 Only that portion of the captured image is processed which can help prevent crashes on low-memory devices.
+The parsed result now includes any mathematical formulas found in the text so you can verify them separately.

 ### Improving OCR quality